Scholae latinae: online Latin course

 How to apply

-The applications will close no later than October the 1st, but they might close even earlier if the maximum number of applicants is reached.
+The applications will close no later than March the 19th, but they might close even earlier if the maximum number of applicants is reached.
 So apply sooner rather than later!

 To apply you must fill out the form at the bottom of the page.
 Upon receiving the application, you will be provided all details needed to make the bank transfer.